Super Five Transport

-Super 5 Land Transport and Services Incorporated (Super 5) formerly Super Five Transport Incorporated is a bus company based in Iligan City, Philippines.
-It operates bus transport services in northern Mindanao with its main hubs in Cagayan de Oro and Iligan.
+Super Five Land Transport and Services Inc. formerly known as Super Five Transport, is a bus company based in Iligan City, Philippines.
+It operates bus transport services in Northern Mindanao and Zamboanga Peninsula with its main hubs in Cagayan de Oro and Iligan.

 History

 Super 5 Land Transport and Services was established on May 5, 1987, by Paul Padayhag of Iligan City.
 It first served the Cagayan–Iligan–Pagadian route using Philippines-made Mercedes-Benz buses.
 Years later, they added Cagayan–Iligan–Ozamiz–Dipolog and Cagayan–Valencia–Wao routes.